CHEYSOFF/PACMAN/README.md

 # PACMAN
 All you need to download is pacman.exe.
-Controls are W A S D (English only)
+Controls are W A S D (English only) or arrows